Jimmy Butler NBA Playoffs Player Props: Heat vs. Nuggets

 Jimmy Butler Insights vs. the Nuggets

-- This season, Jimmy Butler has made 7.5 shots per game, which adds up to 14.9% of his team's total makes.
+- This season, Jimmy Butler has made 7.5 shots from the floor per game, which adds up to 14.9% of his team's total makes.

-- Butler is averaging 1.6 three-point field goal attempts per game this season, which is 3.6% of his team's attempts from beyond the arc.
+- He's put up 1.6 threes per game, or 3.6% of his team's shots from beyond the arc this season.

 - Butler's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- The Nuggets are the eighth-best defensive team in the NBA, allowing 112.5 points per game.

-- On the boards, the Nuggets are No. 1 in the NBA, giving up 40.8 rebounds per game.

-- Looking at assists, the Nuggets are ranked 15th in the league, conceding 25.7 per game.
+- Defensively, the Nuggets are ranked eighth in the NBA, conceding 112.5 points per game.

 Jimmy Butler vs. the Nuggets